 What is Pizza Bob's and why is it more than just pizza?
-The obvious answer is simply that Pizza Bob's is a restaurant with more items on the menu than just delicious pizza pies.
+The obvious answer is simply that Pizza Bob's is a restaurant with more items on the menu than just delicious pizza.
 This answer, however, does not take into account the meaning and the history behind the statement.
-Pizza Bob's has developed as a part of Ann Arbor for over thirty-five exhilarating years, and is continuing to serve Ann Arbor to this day.
-The tasty food crafted in this restaurant is rooted in strong traditions and mysterious allure that will be revealed for the first time ever in the text below.
+Pizza Bob's has developed as a part of Ann Arbor for over thirty-five exhilarating years and is continuing to serve Ann Arbor to this day.
+The tasty food crafted in this restaurant is rooted in strong traditions and mysterious allure that will be revealed in the text below.
 Enjoy and be careful with the secrets you learn.

-Before there was a Pizza Bob's, a man named Robert Marsh worked as a cab driver in Ann Arbor.
-Although transportation for the populous is a noble calling, Robert was not satisfied.
+Before there was a Pizza Bob's, a man named Robert (Pizza Bob) Marsh worked as a cab driver in Ann Arbor.
+Although Bob loved his job in transportation, he wasn't satisfied.
 He needed something more to fill the appetites of his soul.
-Fate realized that Mr. Marsh needed a little shove in the right direction, and one day his cab broke down in front of a small restaurant with a help-wanted sign in the window called Pizza Loy's.
-Robert took the hint, abandoned his cab, and seized an opportunity to work in Pizza Loy's.
+Fate realized that Bob needed a little shove in the right direction.
+One day his cab broke down in front of a small restaurant with a help-wanted sign in the window called Pizza Loys.
+Robert took the hint, abandoned his cab, and seized an opportunity to work in Pizza Loys.

 This series continues on today and still represents the community of Ann Arbor, where Bob Marsh became Pizza Bob and created the food and environment that was right for the people.